microbus-io/fabric/README.md

 Building and operating microservices at scale, however, is quite difficult and beyond the skills of most engineering teams.
 It's easy to spin up one web server and call it a microservice but things get exponentially more complicated the more microservices are added to the mix.
 Many teams at some point either call it quits and stop adding microservices, or introduce complex tooling such as service meshes to help manage the complexity.
 Adding complexity to solve complexity is a self-defeating strategy: the chickens eventually come home to roost.

-`Microbus` takes a novel approach to the development, testing, deployment and troubleshooting of microservices, and eliminates much of the complexity of the current state of the art. `Microbus` is a holistic framework that packages together various OSS technologies, tooling, best practices, patterns and guides into a cohesive engineering experience that elevates productivity up to 4x.
+`Microbus` takes a novel approach to the development, testing, deployment and troubleshooting of microservices, and eliminates much of the complexity of the conventional practice. `Microbus` is a holistic framework that packages together best-in-class OSS technologies, tooling and best practices into a cohesive engineering experience that elevates productivity up to 4x.

 `Microbus` is the culmination of a decade of research and has been successfully battle-tested in production settings running SaaS solutions comprising many dozens of microservices.